-There’s a tax trap for retirement savings that is catching many smart people unaware.
+A tax trap for retirement savings is catching many smart people unaware.
 If allowed to go unchecked, it could harm the retirement savings of millions of Americans.
 A columnist for the Washington Post was just the latest in a long list of victims.

 Yes, DC Follies Hurt Retirement Savers—But Let’s Not Overstate